Skip to content

 What is eUICC?

+So, what is eUICC?
 UICC stands for Universal Integrated Circuit Card, which is part of the functionality within SIM cards that help identify a device on a particular mobile network.
-Historically, this has been a static element of SIM cards, meaning that for every SIM card, there is one UICC associated with it.
+Historically, this has been a static element of SIM cards, meaning that each SIM card has one UICC associated with it.

-It is possible that the UICC can migrate to another physical SIM, but if it does then it is no longer associated with the original SIM, and no other UICCs can be associated with the new SIM.
-But with a few exceptions (like multi-IMSI SIMs), SIM cards have worked in this way for the last couple of decades.
+UICC can migrate to another physical SIM, but if it does, it is no longer associated with the original SIM, and no other UICCs can be associated with the new SIM.
+But with a few exceptions (like multi-IMSI SIMs), SIM cards have worked this way for the last few decades.

-This may not be the case for much longer though, as eUICC (an ‘embedded’ UICC), sometimes referred to as an ‘eSIM service', has arrived to shake up the mobile connectivity world.
+However, it may only be the case for a bit longer, as eUICC (an 'embedded' UICC), sometimes referred to as an 'eSIM service', has arrived to shake up the mobile connectivity world.

-The Embedded Universal Integrated Circuit Card does away with the need to migrate profiles between SIMs and opens up a host of possibilities beyond that, such as hosting multiple UICCs on a single SIM.
+The Embedded Universal Integrated Circuit Card eliminates the need to migrate profiles between SIMs and opens up many possibilities beyond that, such as hosting multiple UICCs on a single SIM.

-The implications of this are extremely exciting, but the advent of the eUICC does present some new things to consider as well.
+The implications of this are fascinating, but the advent of the eUICC presents some new things to consider.

-Imagine if you managed a network of just a few hundred devices and you wanted to switch your MNO.
-The task of coordinating the physical switching of that many SIM cards on the same day is massive, as is the potential for mistakes.
+Imagine if you managed a network of just a few hundred devices and wanted to switch your MNO.
+Coordinating the physical switching of that many SIM cards on the same day is massive, as is the potential for mistakes.

 With eUICC, the entire migration process is undertaken by a single entity from a centralised location.
 The level of control and visibility you could have over this is an enormous step forward from what existed previously.

-For networks that need high levels of redundancy, eUICC offers the benefit of being able to manage multiple profiles on a single SIM, in a more cost-effective way than previous technologies allowed for.
+For networks that need high levels of redundancy, eUICC offers the benefit of managing multiple profiles on a single SIM in a more cost-effective way than previous technologies allowed for.

 No single network operator can guarantee uptime round the clock, and a network outage can have a catastrophic knock-on effect.
 For networks running on eUICCs, though, these knock-on effects can be neatly avoided through the OTA provisioning and centralised profile management benefits that the technology provides.